quanqvv/bigdata-tool-docker/v2/README.md

 # Local distributed
 To run local distributed hbase:
 ```
-docker-compose -f docker-compose-distributed-local.yml up -d
+docker-compose up -d
 ```

-This deployment will start Zookeeper, HMaster and HRegionserver in separate containers.
+This deployment will start Hadoop, Spark, Kafka, Zookeeper, HMaster and HRegionserver in separate containers.

 # Distributed
 To run distributed hbase on docker swarm see this [doc](./distributed/README.md):